dangaiden/blog/content/post/2018backup/2018-08-03-vsphere-network-i-o-control-nic-limit-bandwidth.md

   - VMware

 ---
-<span style="font-size: 16px; font-family: Didact Gothic;">Today let&#8217;s talk about vSphere Network I/O Control (NIOC) version 3 (vSphere 6.0), it&#8217;s a feature in the vSphere Distributed Switch that allows you to control granularly the output/egress bandwidth from a VM network adapter level.
+<span style="">Today let&#8217;s talk about vSphere Network I/O Control (NIOC) version 3 (vSphere 6.0), it&#8217;s a feature in the vSphere Distributed Switch that allows you to control granularly the output/egress bandwidth from a VM network adapter level.
 Besides there are other useful options within NIOC capabilities, today, I will focus <span style="text-decoration: underline;">only in the network adapter bandwidth limit</span> for VMs.</span>

 ### <span style="font-size: 24px; font-family: Didact Gothic;"><strong>Prerequisites:</strong></span>